battery-pulse/pulse-telemetry/README.md

 ### Step Statistics

-Aggregation of telemetry data at the charge/discharge step level.
-Encompasses:
+Aggregation of telemetry data at the charge/discharge step level:
 - **Time**: start time, end time, and duration of the step.
 - **Instantaneous Aggregations**: minimum, maximum, start, end, etc., during the step.
 - **Step Accumulations**: total step capacity and energy.